 World Cup 2022 referees: Who will take charge of the final?

-The English referee Michael Oliver is among those who has been sent home.
-He was given the big quarter-final between Brazil and Croatia.
-The Brazilian referee Wilton Sampaio, who was heavily criticised by England players for his role in their quarter-final defeat to France is still at the tournament.
+Polish referee Szymon Marciniak has been selected by Fifa referees’ chief Pierluigi Collina as the World Cup final referee for France against Argentina in Doha today.

-Collina gave the first semi-final, between Argentina and Croatia, to the Italian Daniele Orsato, who also took charge of the tournament’s opening game between hosts Qatar and Ecuador.
-Orsato was another potential final referee but he will have to be satisfied with a semi-final.
+Telegraph Sport reported earlier this month that the 41-year-old was the favourite and has been selected ahead of Mexican César Ramos who took charge of the semi-final between Morocco and France.
+Another contender, American Ismael Elfath, was ineligible for that game because of his Moroccan heritage – the Major League Soccer referee moved from Morocco to the US at 18.

-Marciniak has taken charge of France against Denmark and Argentina’s second round tie with Australia thus far.
+Marciniak has taken charge of France against Denmark and Argentina’s Round of 16 tie with Australia thus far.
 He missed Euro 2020 after doctors diagnosed him with tachycardia, a condition where the heart beats abnormally fast.
 He is a regular Champions and Europa League referee and was also one of the officials in the Fifa Arab Cup test event in Qatar one year earlier.

-Referees’ appointments are recommended by Collina and his team, who then have to seek committee approval.
-The selection process has come under scrutiny in recent days with Portugal players and staff unhappy that they were assigned an Argentine referee Facundo Tello for their quarter-final with Morocco.
+Speaking to Fifa in-house media, Marciniak said: “I had a difficult time one and half year ago with tachycardia.
+In the beginning it was very difficult for me.
+I had to stop.
+I missed the European championships which for a referee at their peak age was a terrible feeling.

-The defender Pepe said on Saturday it was “unacceptable” for Fifa to have assigned an Argentine to referee his team’s game in light of the complaints from Argentina players over referee Antonio Mateu Lahoz’s performance in their quarter-final tie with Holland.
-Argentina goalkeeper Emi Martinez described the Spanish referee as “useless”.
+“Sometimes I think life takes something from us to give you back double happiness and I can say I’m a great example of this.
+Only me and my team know how difficult this was.
+[As for the game] there are so many big stars, anything can happen so concentration, concentration and more concentration.
+There can be no relaxing for one second.”

 How many referees have been working at Qatar 2002?